Entries open 1 June 2017 – 31 July 2017

 Exceptions to this Rule:

-- For Garagiste entries four (4) 750ml bottles will be accepted for judging and no additional wine will be required to support the marketing drive.
+- Garagiste entries four (4) 750ml bottles will be accepted for judging and no additional wine will be required to support the marketing drive.
 Should Garagiste producers want their products to be offered in Airlink lounges and on Airlink routes, they may submit an additional four bottles for this purpose.

 - For Brandy entries two (2) 750ml bottles will be accepted, and no additional bottles to support the marketing drive are required.

 - For Liqueur entries two or three bottles are required.
-The combined volume should be at least 1l (one litre). no additional bottles to support the marketing drive are required.
+The combined volume should be at least 1l (one litre).
+No additional bottles to support the marketing drive are required.

 - For Other Spirits entries two or three bottles are required.
 The combined volume should be at least 1l (one litre) No additional bottles to support the marketing drive are required.

 - For entries for the Golden Oldies Trophy two (2) 750ml bottles will be accepted.
-The combined volume should be at least 1l (one litre). no additional wine will be required to support the marketing drive.
+The combined volume should be at least 1l (one litre).
+No additional wine will be required to support the marketing drive.